Snowpack Prediction Contest: Cottonwood Canyons 2019-20

-Can your classroom accurately predict how quickly the snow will melt in the Wasatch Mountains of Utah this year?
+Can your classroom accurately predict how much snow we will have in the Wasatch Mountains of Utah this year?
 Send SnowSchool your prediction and you could win a prize for your entire classroom!
 The closest class wins the prize!!
 Winners will be announced in the spring.

-Once you make your prediction your class name will be added to this page below and you will be able to track and compare your prediction to the live snowpack graph as it melts each week of the winter!
+Once you make your prediction your class/group name will be added to this page below and you will be able to track and compare your prediction to the live snowpack graph as it grows (or melts) each week of the winter!

 To view the webpage for the Mill-D North SNOTEL station click the picture of the station below: